Moths of North Carolina

 Habitats: Habitats include xeric oak woodlands, barrens, and savannas (Wagner et al., 2011).
 The vast majority of our records come from xeric sand ridges but we also have records from monadnocks and montane ridges in the western part of the state.

-Larval Host Plants: Larvae have been observed feeding on Turkey Oak in North Carolina (M. Robinson, cited in Wagner et al., 2011 and other records), and possibly also on Blackjack Oak in New Jersey.
+Larval Host Plants: Larvae have been observed feeding on Turkey Oak (Quercus laevis) and Blackjack Oak (Q. marilandica) in North Carolina.
 Heppner (2003) lists a variety of other hosts, including birch, hickory, and willow, but these records require confirmation. - View

 Observation Methods: Comes fairly well to blacklights but we do not have any records from bait.